top of page

 • Con alteraciones en la circulación, (edemas en pies, falta de retorno venoso, várices, dolores de cabeza, derrames cerebrales, infartos, hemorroides, etc.)

 • Distraído.
 Hay mucha lesiones por no estar atento.
 Es frecuente que la persona se choque con cosas que tiene delante y no se ha dado cuenta de que están allí.
-Del mismo modo que las personas que viven en zonas con mal olor o mucho ruido, con el tiempo ya no lo huelen o no escuchan los ruidos, así, el ser humano, parece que se va haciendo insensible a sus molestias, y las considera normales, que forman parte de sí mismo

 He visto a muchísima gente que viene a terapia y no han tenido

-o han tenido muy poco aprendizaje acerca del cuidado del cuerpo con respecto a la forma de caminar, de estar de pie, de sentarse, o de hacer cualquier actividad de la vida diaria.
+o han tenido muy poco aprendizaje acerca del cuidado del cuerpo con respecto a la forma de caminar, de estar de pie, de sentarse, o de hacer cualquier actividad o hábito de la vida diaria.

 Se les ha recomendado salir a caminar o hacer alguna actividad física, pero no se les enseña cómo hacerlo, y eso, que en un principio se les recomendó para mejorar su estado, posiblemente les genere más lesiones.